vi-k/cancelable_future/README.md

 I don't agree with, as it breaks `await` logic**), remember that you can only use your own `async` methods in the your `async` code.
-Third-party `async` methods that you do not control will not know anything about your experiments and will not be able to free the the resources they use when you cancel them.
+Third-party `async` methods that you do not control will not know anything about your experiments and will not be able to free the resources they use when you cancel them.

 **Use this package for academic purposes only!**